 In this recipe I substituted Pamela’s Baking Mix as the flour and found it very yummy.
 If you haven’t used Pamela’s Baking Mix before I highly recommend you try it.
 The mix is gluten-free and very tasty.
 We use it for cookies, muffins, pancakes, scones, bread, practically everything.
 The mix makes things very easy and saves time.
 Time saving shortcuts are important these days since Kula Baby learned to walk (on Halloween as soon as we put him in his little devil costume…clearly the costume had super powers).
 I have other “fires” to put out now that he’s moving at the speed of light…baking mixes are my friend!
 This recipe requires you to use a food processor, or something to shred the sweet potato and zucchini.
 Trust me, these cakes are worth hauling that big appliance onto the counter.
 We ate them for dinner last night (topped with yogurt) and again this morning for his snack.
 Kula Baby LOVED them.

-- 1 cup Pamela’s baking mix (if you don’t have Pamela’s baking mix you can use 1 cup rice flour, ½ tsp baking powder)
+- 1 cup Pamela's Gluten-free Pancake and Baking mix (if you don’t have Pamela’s baking mix you can use 1 cup rice flour, 1/2 tsp baking powder)

 - 1 egg or egg substitute

-- Optional veggie boost: ½ cup cooked sweet potato (you may need to use a little more milk if you add the sweet potato)
+- 1/2 cup cooked sweet potato (you may need to use a little more milk if you add the sweet potato)

 Photo credit: Joy